 Durham has a collegiate style system (think Gryffindor etc.) that has kept many of the old traditions alive, including high ranking academic programs.
-Located in the northwest of England, Durham was a leading centre for medieval scholarship and is the third oldest university in England.
+Located in the northeast of England, Durham was a leading centre for medieval scholarship and is the third oldest university in England.
 This rich historical heritage continues to this day as the university is housed within a UNESCO World Heritage Site.
 Durham is a World Top 100 University (74th, QS 2019) and has about 17,000 students - it's known for top-ranked programs in Religious Studies, Archaeology, Anthropology, Geography, and Classics & Ancient History (within the top 30 for all!).

 University-specific additional requirements